NathanGRomano/socket-messages/README.md

 # Running Tests

-## Unit Tests

 Tests are run using grunt.
 You must first globally install the grunt-cli with npm.

     > sudo npm install -g grunt-cli

+To run all the tests

+    > grunt

+## Unit Tests

 To run the tests, just run grunt

+    > grunt spec:unit

+## End to End tests

+To run the tests, just run grunt

-    > grunt
+    > grunt spec:e2e